-Each family is required to buy or sell 3 \$100 Spring Raffle Tickets
+Each family is required to buy or sell 3 \$100 Spring Raffle Tickets.
+There are incentives for families to sell more if they can.

 REQUIRED PARENT CONTRACT COMMITMENT

 ALL school families are required to participate in the St. Patrick School Parent Tuition Compliance Program of 15-20 hours of volunteerism.
 Tuition payments only cover 2/3 of the operating costs of St. Patrick School.
 The remaining revenue is generated through various fundraising efforts.
 All school families are required to volunteer time to fundraising or other activities.
 This activity of choice, either chosen or assigned, as outlined in the agreement, does not fulfill any requirement needed for families to qualify for the parishioner tuition rate.